MythicAgents/Athena/documentation-payload/Athena/c2_profiles/slack.md

 ## Summary

-The `Athena` agent can use `leviathan` websockets to support getting tasks and returning task data.
+The `Athena` agent can use the `slack` API and C2 Profile  to support getting tasks and returning task data.

 This profile can be combined with forwarder profiles in order to facilitate additional communication over its egress channel.

 ### Profile Option Deviations

-This profile is fully compatible with the `leviathan` websocket implementation.
+This profile makes no deviations from the standard `slack` profile provided.